Suaif/blindfold_chess/README.md

 ## Using in the UI

-Press the record button, dictate the move or command, press again the record button.
+Press the record button, dictate the move or command, then press the record button again.
-When asking for a test question, you can add captures/check/what/where and black/white to specify the kind of question you want.
+When asking for a test question, you can add `captures`/`check`/`what`/`where` and `black`/`white` to specify the kind of question you want.

 ## Code Organization